pabloernesto/pabloernesto.github.io/_posts/2023-05-15-minimal-notepad.md

 [devdocs]: https://devdocs.io

-For a discussion of technical problems in making web-based rich-text editors, see Medvedev, Ilya. *How To Develop A Text Editor For The Web.* 2022-02-22 https://www.smashingmagazine.com/2022/02/develop-text-editor-web/
+For a discussion of technical problems in making web-based rich-text editors, see Medvedev, Ilya. *How To Develop A Text Editor For The Web.* 2022-02-22, [Smashing Magazine](https://www.smashingmagazine.com/2022/02/develop-text-editor-web/)

 A similar app is [StackEdit.io][stackedit].
 StackEdit is a split-pane Markdown editor, it supports linking images (but not uploading them), adding links between notes, etc.